sematext/docs/docs/monitoring/reports-and-components.md

 ### Add Alert

 Every query can be use as an **alert query**.
-The ability to save alerts is part of the essential tools for searching, correlating and investigating logs data..
+The ability to save alerts is part of the essential tools for searching, correlating and investigating logs data.
 Each alert query is visible in the Alert Rules list.

 ### Scheduled Reports

-There are E-mail and Subscription types available with time, frequency, and time range defined so your team can get automatated reports about your logs and system health.
+There are one time E-mail and Scheduled Reports available with time, frequency, and time range defined so your team can get automatated reports about your logs and system health.
 Learn more about **[Scheduled Reports](/guide/scheduled-reports)**.

 ### Connected Apps